buqeye/cs_greedy_emulator/README.md

 * `minnesota.ipynb`: produces all figures pertinent to the simple Minnesota potential.
 * `SCM_playground.ipynb`: contains our explorations of the Successive Constraint Method (SCM).

 The LEC files in `data` can be generated via:
 ```shell
 make lec_output
 ./lec_output
 ```
 This will also run a unittest that checks whether the function returning the affine decomposition of the chiral interactions matches the output of the original function provided by the developers (i.e., not based on the affine decomposition).

+We thank Ingo Tews for allowing us to provide this repository with the (modified) source code that evaluates the local [Gezerlis, Tews et al.](https://inspirehep.net/literature/1298829) chiral interactions.

 ## Installing and testing the Python code